amberstar/the-component-pattern/README.md

 # The Component Pattern
-I will eventually be collecting all my notes & experiments with the component pattern here.
+Where I will be collecting all my notes & experiments with the component pattern.

 For now here is somthing to look at.